 - About drinking alcohol or other drug use

 - About considering future pregnancies.

-It is common for people to forget to take their medication occasionally, so it is worth discussing with the doctor what to do if this happens.
+It is common for people to occasionally forget their medication, so it is worth discussing with your doctor what to do if this happens.

 - Have a regular routine when taking your medication so you are less likely to forget